juliandeleonguerrero/Worldbuilding-Obsidian-Template/worldbuilding-template/Characters/Characters.md

 - What they do
 - Their motivations
 - And some reason for existing within the story.
+# Folder Organization
+World builders are encouraged to create their own folders and organize appropriately.
 # Table of Contents
 %% Begin Waypoint %%
 - **[[Gods]]**